What You Need to Know When it comes to Booking Your Vendors

 As soon as you’ve secured your location, hire your photographer.
 The more in-demand they are the quicker they’ll book up so start making those appointments as soon as possible.
 If you have a few favorites, do a little homework on each, and make sure their style of photography fits what you envision for your big day.

 The entertainment is such an integral part of your event, it’s what makes for a great party.
 Hence, the need to look into dj hire, or band hire, as soon as possible because a great entertainment vendor can book up at least two years in advance.
 If you don’t have someone specific in mind, do your research.
 Booking a DJ or a band is a personal experience, you don’t want to hire someone you’ve never seen or heard of before.
 Ask for recommendations, attend a showcase, and get a sense of who you’re hiring.
 Make sure the company is insured, that they’re legitimate, and are consistently employed.
 Most importantly, talk to the person who will be working your event.
 You want to not only convey what you’re looking for but to ensure you’re both a match.

 This includes things like invitations, dresses, tuxedos, cake, favors, and any additional fun vendors [think cigar rollers, photo booth, candy table] that you want a part of your day.
+Transport is another big detail people forget about.
+Whether everyone is making their own way there, or you want to rent a private jet, this is something you must consider beforehand.
 While they might not need to be booked immediately, why wait if you know what you want and who you want to hire.
 The earlier the better; that way you can enjoy the time leading up to the big day.